ga2arch/slack/README.md

 - [ ] scroll even Roster win if needed
 - [x] do not reprint user name in chat if last message was from the same user
 - [x] scroll chat back (with up arrow).
 May be implement a history call to display old messages from previous sessions?

-PROBABLY WON'T IMPLEMENT:

-- [ ] key_left/right support in Input
+- [ ] get accented chars too in input...
-- [ ] terminal window resize support